randy99kuang/randy99kuang.github.io/README.md

 10. Improve email/scholar/research icons
 11. Add students' research interests to people page
 12. Try using "vh" and "vw" in CSS to make website more mobile friendly
+13. Fix spacing on overlay
+14. See if we can reuse HTML code, especially for the navigation bar, people page, and publications page
+15. Use CSS custom variables to set colors for easy change